0xordinaryday/blog/hacking/_posts/2020-07-03-mindgames.md

 This machine is ranked hard, we'll see if I'm up to it...

 ## Ports
-nmap says we've got 22 (FTP) and 80 (HTTP) only - so far so good, right?
+nmap says we've got 22 (SSH) and 80 (HTTP) only - so far so good, right?
 From the ttl (time-to-live) in nmap, we can guess it's a Linux box. nmap says it's running a Golang HTTP server, so that's a little different.
 Let's check it out.

 ## Webserver